libigl/libigl.github.io/docs/tutorial.md

 ![([Example 108]({{ repo_url }}/tutorial/108_MultipleViews/main.cpp)) The `igl::opengl::glfw::Viewer` can render the same scene using multiple views, each with its own attributes like colors, and individual mesh visibility.](images/108_MultipleViews.png)

-## Chapter 2: Discrete Geometric Quantities and Operators
+## Chapter 2: Discrete Geometric Quantities And Operators

 This chapter illustrates a few discrete quantities that libigl can compute on a mesh and the libigl functions that construct popular discrete differential